fxu1024/fxu1024.github.io/docs/ds/ecsfailover.md

 ![](../../assets/images/ds/hatest19.png)

-- The root casue is that pod vault-0 automatically evict to ds02 and it's status is sealed.
+- The root casue is that pod vault-0 automatically was reschedule to ds02 and it's status is sealed.

 ```bash
 $ kubectl get pod vault-0 -n vault-system -o wide